phillip-kruger/jaxb-lib/README.md

 # jaxb-lib

-Simple library to help with JAXB
+Some JAXB examples and a simple library to help with JAXB